nilinswap/local_library/README.md

 - for accounts/logout/, django opens admin logout page therefore overwrite this by creating a 'logged_out.html'

+- did you notice? how template inside templates/registration/ can access base_generic.html defined inside catalog/templates.
+This is because we added Templates configuration in settings.py

 ##### Password Reset

 - just like above point, one has to overwrite for password_reset_form, password_reset_done etc.